Electronic Music and Fetish Culture: Rhythm, Ritual, and the Architecture of Desire

 promotional imagery

 Genres such as EBM, darkwave, industrial techno, and electroclash adopted fetish-coded visuals long before they reached mainstream audiences.
+The club became a space where sound and style spoke the same language.

 From Underground to Global Culture